 Classless Inter Domain Routing (CIDR) e Variable Length Subnet Mask (VLSM) were introduced to use the IP addressing space in a more efficient way, but also to improve the scalability for the global routing mechanism.
+Let’s see how CIDR vs VLSM get to work with IP addresses.

 The exponential growth of the Internet in the past 20 years highlighted shortcomings in the original IP protocol.
 CIDR and VLSM allow greater flexibility in the creation of sub-networks, overcoming the strict rules of the A-B-C Class mechanism (explained with details here).